Ravindra2377/whiskey_ai/nexus/README.md

 Notes and generation metadata are printed after each run for quick validation.
 Remember to review and harden AI-generated code before deploying to production systems.

-Tip: Natural language requests like `nl "Hey NEXUS, generate a Python service with tests"` now route directly into the `generate` command.
+Tip: Natural language requests like `nl "Hey NEXUS, generate a Python service with tests"` now route directly into the `generate` command while maintaining conversational context.
+If NEXUS needs confirmation (for example, deployments or large code generations captured via voice), just reply "yes" to resume the pending action, or "no" to cancel.
-Natural language also understands deployment and compliance requests, e.g. `nl "deploy to staging"` or `nl "show compliance analytics"`.
+Natural language also understands voice analytics intents—ask `nl "start the voice analytics server"` to launch the HTTP endpoint or `nl "show top voice intents"` for a quick summary inside the CLI.
+See [`docs/voice-intent-flow.md`](docs/voice-intent-flow.md) for a full end-to-end sequence diagram of the voice pipeline.

 ## License